 Join us for the March For Sanctuary!
-Saturday, June 3rd starting at 10:00 AM in Kelly Ingram Park in downtown Birmingham.
-We’ll be posting more details here and in the Facebook event soon!
+Tentatively scheduled for Saturday, July 1, 2017 in downtown Birmingham.
+We’ll be posting more details soon!

 Adelante and a coalition of community partners are leading the charge to make Birmingham a sanctuary city – the first in Alabama!